kercheval/GradleCMPlugin/README.md

 <strong>Note:</strong> When using the maven-publish and ivy-publish plugins
-you are strongly encouraged to make an explicit publish target of your own to use with this variable (a task by the name of `uploadArchives` would do!).
+you are strongly encouraged to make an explicit publish target of your own to use with this variable.
 These two plugins create publication tasks dynamically.
 By doing this, you can setup explicit dependsOn settings for the specific archive publication tasks you want to trigger a VCS tag.
-For example, the task `publishPluginPublicationToReleasesRepository` would be a good task to add a dependsOn parameter for the uploadArchives target task.
+For example, the task `publishPluginPublicationToReleasesRepository` would be a good task to add a dependsOn parameter for the uploadTask target task.
 </p>

 <strong>Note:</strong> The task hook is accomplished via a task execution